prakhar2020cs/vite-project_movie-search-website/README.md

   # API based Movie website

-  you can search any movie's info, including the latest releases .
+  You can search any movie, including the latest releases .

-  you can add your fav movie from api to localstorage and then retrieve their info from local storage.
+  You can add your fav movie and remove them.

   # React + Vite